 2.2 New and revised IFRS in issue but not yet effective and not early adopted Title Key requirements Effective Date IFRS 17 IFRS 17 was issued in May 2017 as replacement for IFRS 4 Insurance Contracts.
-It 1 January requires a current measurement model where estimates are remeasured in each 2023 Insurance Contracts reporting period.
-Contracts are measured using the building blocks of: (deferred from 1 discounted probability-weighted cash flows January · an explicit risk adjustment, and 2021) · a contractual service margin (CSM) representing the unearned profit of the contract which is recognised as revenue over the coverage period.
+It 1 January requires a current measurement model where estimates are remeasured in each Insurance 2023 Contracts reporting period.
+Contracts are measured using the building blocks of: (deferred from 1 · discounted probability-weighted cash flows January • an explicit risk adjustment, and 2021) · a contractual service margin (CSM) representing the unearned profit of the contract which is recognised as revenue over the coverage period.
 The standard allows a choice between recognising changes in discount rates either in the statement of profit or loss or directly in other comprehensive income.
 The choice is likely to reflect how insurers account for their financial assets under An optional, simplified premium allocation approach is permitted for the liability for the remaining coverage for short duration contracts, which are often written by non-life insurers.
 There is a modification of the general measurement model called the 'variable fee approach' for certain contracts written by life insurers where policyholders share in the returns from underlying items.
 When applying the variable fee approach, the entity's share of the fair value changes of the underlying items is included in the CSM.
 The results of insurers using this model are therefore likely to be less volatile than under the general model.

 The new rules will affect the financial statements and key performance indicators of all entities that issue insurance contracts or investment contracts with discretionary participation features.

 Targeted amendments made in July 2020 aimed to ease the implementation of the standard by reducing implementation costs and making it easier for entities to explain the results from applying IFRS 17 to investors and others.
 The amendments also deferred the application date of IFRS 17 to 1 January 2023.

 Further amendments made in December 2021 added a transition option that permits an entity to apply an optional classification overlay in the comparative period(s) presented on initial application of IFRS 17.
 The classification overlay applies to all financial assets, including those held in respect of activities not connected to contracts within the scope of IFRS 17.
 It allows those assets to be classified in the comparative period(s) in a way that aligns with how the entity expects those assets to be classified on initial application of IFRS 9.
 The classification can be applied on an instrument-by-instrument basis.
-Classification The narrow-scope amendments to IAS 1 Presentation of Financial Statements 1 January of Liabilities clarify that liabilities are classified as either current or noncurrent, depending on 2023

-of Liabilities

-as

-Current or

-Non-current -

-Amendments

-to IAS 1
+Classification of Liabilities Current or Non-current - Amendments to IAS 1